mauricelanghinrichs/ABCdeZ.jl/docs/src/index.md

 - Closer read on sufficient summary statistics for model comparison in ABC is found in Marin et al. (2014) [^7] and condensed in this stackexchange post [^8].
 - Stratified resampling (for `abcdesmc!`) is inspired by Douc et al. (2005) [^9].
+- For fast thread-based parallelism we make use of FLoops.jl [^10].

 [^1]: